Programmer25X/CSGO2-Inspired-Environment/README.md

 ----

 ## Gained Skills
-- Blender: Utilised 'Image as Planes' to create the different store fronts in the city environment.
+- **Blender**: Utilised 'Image as Planes' to create the different store fronts in the city environment.
--
+- **Unity**: Built the city environment using prefabs, colliders, post-processing effects, lighting and a skybox.
+- **Level Design**: Conducted research and applied my knowledge, considering cover, elevation changes and sightlines for balanced and entertaining gameplay.
+- **Lighting and Atmosphere**: Experimented with baked, mixed and real-time lighting, as well as using the fog effect and a skybox.
+- **Testing & Iteration**: Repeatedly tested the environment to refine the flow, pacing and balance the map provides.

 ----

 ## Media
-**Note: This video demonstartes a coursework environment created in Unity.
+**Note: This video demonstrates a coursework environment created in Unity.
 Some assets (models, textures, sounds) were sourced from Unity’s free asset packs, Quixel/Fab, and other third-party libraries available at the time.
 These assets are not included in this repository and are shown here for educational and portfolio purposes only.**